Cash-Out Refinance: Rates And Guide For Homeowners

 Cash-Out Refinance Vs. Home Equity Loan

-When it comes to choosing a home equity loan vs. a refinance, one way you can judge which is right for you is by looking at the interest rates.
+When it comes to choosing a home equity loan versus a refinance, one way you can judge which is right for you is by looking at the interest rates.
 If you qualify for it, cash-out refinancing typically offers better interest rates, but may have higher closing costs.
+You'll also want to factor in any potential tax deductions that you may qualify for with a refinance.

 See What You Qualify For